ZijunCui02/ZijunCui02.github.io/_talks/Thrust Force Ripple Reduction Techniques for Linear Permanent Magnet Synchronous Machine (LPMSM).md

 Introduction
 ===

-With the increasing demand for precision machining technology in China, there is an urgent need to develop high-precision linear permanent magnet motors, especially products that can operate smoothly under various working conditions with minimal thrust fluctuations.
+<p style = "text-align:justify; text-justify:inter-ideograph;"> With the increasing demand for precision machining technology in China, there is an urgent need to develop high-precision linear permanent magnet motors, especially products that can operate smoothly under various working conditions with minimal thrust fluctuations.
 This project focuses on a comparative study of thrust fluctuation suppression techniques for the widely used linear flat plate surface-mounted permanent magnet motors.
 Finite element software is utilized to simulate and compare different structural optimization methods aimed at reducing thrust fluctuations.
-The study provides guidance for the application of linear permanent magnet motors in high-precision scenarios.
+The study provides guidance for the application of linear permanent magnet motors in high-precision scenarios. </p>

 Summary
 ===